chonton/apm-client/README.md

   }
 ```

-### Register TraceClientFilter with JaxRS to trace outgoing requests
+### Register TraceClientFilter with JaxRS to report outgoing requests (and propagate x-ddtrace- headers)
 ```java
   /**
    * Create a JaxRs Client with registered TraceClientFilter